Which Lottery has the Best Odds of Winning?

 Everyone dreams of winning the lottery, retiring and escaping their jobs and financial pressures.
-But for the vast majority of people, it remains forever just that – a dream.
+For the vast majority of people, it remains forever just that – a dream.
 The lottery will always be popular because of the enormous, life-changing sums of money that can be won.
-It is simple to play, requires little strategy and one ticket is all it takes to win.
+It is simple to play, requires little strategy and 1 ticket is all it takes to win.

 Lotteries have been around for a while and thanks to the growth of online gambling alongside the lottery betting that's offered by many of the major bookmakers, players are no longer restricted by geography and can choose from a range of lottery games in different countries across the world.